-Big skies, sweeping seascape and a dramatic history which shaped the course of England and the United Kingdom.
+Pevensey Bay, with big skies, sweeping seascape and a dramatic history which shaped the course of England and the United Kingdom.

 The tranquil setting of Pevensey, nestled between Eastbourne and Bexhill-on-Sea can easily be missed as the major roads have (thankfully) been diverted away from the village and bay, creating a sleepy haven in which to take in the sea views as you wander along the shingle beaches and enjoy the invigorating air.

-It was here in 1066 that William the Conqueror landed from Normandy to slay Harold in the battle nearby and claim the English throne.
+It was here in 1066 that William the Conqueror landed from Normandy to slay Harold in the nation-defining battle nearby and claim the English throne.

 Pevensey Castle, an English Heritage site, was originally built by the Romans and was occupied by Harold’s army anticipating the invasion, and subsequently taken over by the Norman victors.

 Pevensey village itself has many independent shops and cafes along the high street which also homes the Pevensey Court House, dating back to the 13th century, formerly the local prison up to 1886.

 Just inland from the coast, Pevensey Levels are a Site of Special Scientific Interest as the marshlands, covering 120 km², contain many nationally rare plants and invertebrates and are packed with birdlife.

 Given the setting, Pevensey and Pevensey Bay is a wonderful base for walking holidays and cycling holidays with easy access to the South Downs National Park and also the 31-mile Country Walk from Pevensey Castle, through Herstmonceux to Battle and across countryside to Rye.